-CREDITS: 3 CSC203 PREREQUISITE(S): CSC102
+CSC203 CREDITS: 3 PREREQUISITE(S): CSC102

-Java Programming I
+Java Programming I \square

-Java is a general purpose, object-oriented programming language suited for all types of development.
-This course presents the entire language and the standard libraries to the student.
-Students will learn the syntax, keywords and constructs, as well as how to leverage the resources of the standard libraries.
-This is a project- based class and students will develop applications with Java using real-world tools and practices.
+standard libraries to the student.
+Students will ramming language suited for all types of development.
+This cours learn the syntax, keywords and constructs, as well as how to leve ents will develop applications with Java using real-world tools and rage the resources of the standard

-Introduction to Databases
+CSC211 CREDITS: 3 PREREQUISITE(S): CSC102

-This course will introduce students to the commands, architecture, and applications of structured query language (SQL).
-Topics will include design documents for a database such at Entity Relationship diagrams, creation of the database schema, creation, access, and manipulation of databases, tables, views, indexes, and stored procedures.
-In addition, normalization, optimization, backups and database restores will be studied and implemented.
+documents for a database such at Entity Relation o nands, architecture, and applications of structured query languag onship diagrams, creation of the database schema, creation, acce In addition, normalization, optimization, backups and database r ss, and manipulation of databases,

-C/C++ Programming I
+CSC215 CREDITS: 3 PREREQUISITE(S): CSC102

-C++ is a general-purpose programming language that supports object-oriented programming and is suited for all types of development.
-This course presents the entire language and the Standard Template Library (STL) to the student.
-Students will learn the syntax, keywords and constructs, as well as how to leverage the resources of the STL.
-This is a project-based class and students will develop applications with C++ using real world tools and practices.
+presents the entire language and the Standard e that supports object-oriented programming and is suited for al Template Library (STL) to the student.
+Students will learn the syn s a project-based class and students will develop applications wit tax, keywords and constructs, as well as

-CSC230 PREREQUISITE(S): CSC102 CREDITS: 3
+CSC230 CREDITS: 3 PREREQUISITE(S): CSC102

-Internet of Things
+Internet of Things  🔗

-This course will cover Internet of Things (IoT) concept from a practical, telecommunication usage, security, augmentation of common devices, current enabling technologies and implementation perspective.
-This course will focus on fully integrating embedded smart devices, their protocol selections, information security, and real-time software development.
-Students will develop multiple terminating "smart devices" for inter-connected software applications.
-Student are introduced to the cyber-physical design architecture and discuss integration of applicationlevel security services.
-The use cases, protection hardening, legal concerns, and security defense issues related to Internet of Things (IoT) will be addressed.
+enabling technologies and implementation per information security, and real-time software de applications.
+Student are introduced to the cyb oncept from a practical, telecommunication usage, security, augn spective.
+This course will focus on fully integrating embedded sm evelopment.
+Students will develop multiple terminating "smart de er-physical design architecture and discuss integration of applica rity defense issues related to Internet of Things (IoT) will be addre art devices, their protocol selections, evices" for inter-connected software tion-level security services.
+The use cases,

-Python Programming I
+CSC235 CREDITS: 3 PREREQUISITE(S): CSC102

-This course is an introduction to the Python programming language including IDE usage, syntax and implementation of basic data structures.
-This will go beyond the introduction of concepts and cover object oriented programming, debugging, and libraries.
+, , Seramming language including IDE usage, syntax and implementa object oriented programming, debugging, and libraries. tion of basic data structures.
+This will go

+CSC240 CREDITS: 3 PREREQUISITE(S): NONE

-Linux Operating System
+Linux Operating System р 6

-This course is an introduction to the Linux operating system fundamentals, Linux shell, commands, administration, and kernel.
-This course will include system configuration, graphical interfaces, and discussions of various flavors of Linux.
-In addition, installation, administration, and security will be addressed.
+This course is an introduction to the Linux oper ating system fundamentals, Linux shell, commands, administratic discussions of various flavors of Linux.
+In addition, installation, ac

 CSC256 CREDITS: 3 PREREQUISITE(S): CSC104 AND CSC102

-Designing Website Interfaces I
+Designing Website Interfaces I ç

-This is an intermediate course in client-side coding of enhanced dynamic websites, incorporating the use of HTML/CSS, JavaScript, and AJAX.
-In this class, students will build functional websites that exhibit professional site planning, design and development.
-In addition, JavaScript will be utilized to advance the website to include GUI functionality such as buttons, picture carousels, and panels.
-Students will learn how to use current web development software and an integrated development environment (IDE) to support coding.
+This is an intermediate course in client-side coo students will build functional websites that exh ling of enhanced dynamic websites, incorporating the use of HTM ibit professional site planning, design and development.
+In additi s buttons, picture carousels, and panels.
+Students will learn how t on, JavaScript will be utilized to advance

+CSC262 CREDITS: 3 PREREQUISITE(S): CSC202